Wayne Rooney

+In total, Rooney won 16 trophies with United and became one of only two English players, alongside teammate Michael Carrick, to win the Premier League, FA Cup, Champions League, League Cup, UEFA Europa League, and FIFA Club World Cup.
+He won the BBC Goal of the Season on three occasions, and his February 2011 bicycle kick against city rivals Manchester City won the Premier League 20 Seasons Awards Best Goal award.
+In 2017, he returned to Everton before departing to Major League Soccer club D.C.
+United a season later.
+In 2020, he moved to Derby County.
+After a season and a half at Derby, he retired in January 2021.

 Rooney made his senior international debut for England in February 2003, aged 17, and is England's youngest-ever goalscorer.
-He played at UEFA Euro 2004 and scored four goals, briefly becoming the youngest goalscorer in the history of the European Championship.
+He played at UEFA Euro 2004 and scored four goals, briefly becoming the youngest goalscorer in the history of the European Championship, and was named in its Team of the Tournament.
 Rooney later featured at the 2006, 2010 and 2014 World Cups, and was widely regarded as his country's best player.
-He has won the England Player of the Year award four times, in 2008, 2009, 2014, and 2015.
-With 53 goals in 120 international caps, Rooney is England's second-most-capped player (behind Peter Shilton) and second-top goalscorer.
+He won the England Player of the Year award four times, in 2008, 2009, 2014, and 2015.
+With 53 goals in 120 international caps, Rooney is England's third-most-capped player (behind Peter Shilton and Harry Kane), and was the record goalscorer from 2015 to 2023, currently ranking second.

-Rooney won the PFA Players' Player of the Year and the FWA Footballer of the Year awards for the 2009–10 season, and he has won the Premier League Player of the Month award five times throughout his career.
-He came fifth in the vote for the 2011 FIFA Ballon d'Or, and he was named in the FIFA FIFPro World XI for 2011.
-He won the Goal of the Season award by the BBC's Match of the Day poll on three occasions, and his February 2011 bicycle kick against city rivals Manchester City won the Premier League 20 Seasons Awards Best Goal award.